tyler274/rummage/docs/save_load_system/overview.md

 The save system will:
 1. Collect all necessary game state information
-2. Serialize it to binary format using `bincode`
+2. Serialize game zones, cards, and commanders
+3. Use `bevy_persistent` to persist the game state
-3. Write it to the designated save file
+4. Write it to the designated save file
-4. Update metadata with information about the save
+5. Update metadata with information about the save

 ### Loading a Game